The next CDFNY Summer Program will run July 13-31, 2020.

 2020 Housing Fee: $1,800

-Limited shared room accommodation is available.
+Limited shared room accommodation is available (optional).
 All SVA housing is offered on a first-come, first-served basis.

-Residing on campus is optional.
-Payment of the $250 housing deposit fee is required at the time of housing registration (due by April 15).
-The remainder of the housing fee is due by May 15.
+The housing fee includes a $250 housing deposit, which is required at the time of housing registration (due by April 15).
+The remainder of the housing fee ($1550) is due by May 15.

 Late housing registration may be permitted if space is available.
 After April 15, students must pay the full housing fee of $1,800 (includes the $250 housing deposit) in order to register for housing.